• Skip to primary navigation

 Important point to remember:-

-3. The oil must be hot – 350°F/180ºC.
+4. The oil must be hot – 350°F/180ºC.

 Substitutes for brandy:-

-• You could use grappa, rum, whiskey or even white wine.
+• You could use grappa, rum, whiskey, or even white wine.

 • While I have never made crostoli without alcohol, it is possible to substitute milk for the alcohol.
-The pastries may not bubble as well or have the same flavour but will still be delicious.
+The pastries may not bubble as well or have the same flavor but will still be delicious.

 Nutrition facts are per serving and are approximate.
 It doesn't include oil for frying which is dependent on many factors.

-Nutritional Information Per Serving
+Nutritional Estimate Per Serving

 Calories: 14kcal | Carbohydrates: 2g | Protein: 1g | Fat: 1g | Saturated Fat: 1g | Cholesterol: 6mg | Sodium: 4mg | Potassium: 4mg | Fiber: 1g | Sugar: 1g | Vitamin A: 15IU | Calcium: 1mg | Iron: 1mg